rparnas/ry-docs/retro-software-compatibility.md

 #### Running Directly on Windows
 Some old **Windows** software can run directly on modern systems.
 This works surprisingly well for old **Windows 2000** and **Windows XP** software (or any later versions of NT **Windows**) and for some **Windows 9x** software.
 Productivity applications and 2D software are more likely to work than 3D games.

 Modern **Windows** includes a built-in compatibility mode.
-This is mostly behind-the-scenes configuration rather than a full compatability layer.
+This is mostly behind-the-scenes configuration rather than a full Compatibility layer.
 Right-click on a program, click **Properties**, and go to the **Compatibility** tab.
-The effectiveness of these settings vary between applications.
-Compatability mode may be updated as part of various **Windows** updates.
+The effectiveness of these settings varies between applications.
+Compatibility mode may be updated as part of various **Windows** updates.
 Software that once failed may later work (and vice versa).

 > Recommendations:
 > * For **Windows 95**, **Windows 98**, and especially **Windows XP** or later software, try running the application on modern Windows normally.
 If that fails, try compatibility mode.